qzhang503/proteoQ/vignettes/README.md

 We immediately spot that all samples are coded with the same color (**Figure 2B**).
-This is not a surprise as the values under column `expt_smry.xlsx::Color` are exclusively `JHU` for the `Select_JHU` subset.
+This is not a surprise as the values under column `expt_smry.xlsx::Color` are exclusively `JHU` for the `JHU` subset.
 For similar reasons, the two different batches of `TMT1` and `TMT2` are distinguished by transparency, which is governed by column `expt_smry.xlsx::Alpha`.
 We may wish to modify the aesthetics using different keys: e.g., color coding by WHIMs and size coding by batches, without the recourse of writing new R scripts.
 One solution is to link